Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Adhering to industry best practices for programming in Python
   * :disappointed: = Does not follow any of the industry best practices for programming in Python
-  * :neutral_face: = Correctly and efficiently implements some of the industry best practices for programming in Python
+  * :neutral_face: = Correctly implements some of the industry
+  best practices for programming in Python
-  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python, and documents their experience
+  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python

 ### Project Management with GitHub